feast-dev/feast/CONTRIBUTING.md

 Then run `make test-python-integration`.
 Note that for Snowflake / GCP / AWS, this will create new temporary tables / datasets.

-#### Running specific provider tests or running your test against specific online or offline stores
+#### (Advanced) Running specific provider tests or running your test against specific online or offline stores

 1. If you don't need to have your test run against all of the providers(`gcp`, `aws`, and `snowflake`) or don't need to run against all of the online stores, you can tag your test with specific providers or stores that you need(`@pytest.mark.universal_online_stores` or `@pytest.mark.universal_online_stores` with the `only` parameter).
 The `only` parameter selects specific offline providers and online stores that your test will test against.
 Example: